maartenjanvangool/agent-java-junit5/README.md

 with fully qualified custom Listener class name in this file.

 ## Disabled tests reporting
 By default reporting of @Disabled tests is switched off.
-To switch it on - add -PreportDisabledTests=true to an execution goal.
+To switch it on - add next parameter to an execution goal:
+- Gradle: -PreportDisabledTests=true
+- Maven: -DreportDisabledTests=true

 ### Maven